bxbrenden/four-equations-puzzle/README.md

 We "handle" that error by simply returning `False`.

 The above example only solves one of the four constraints, but we can use assertions to test addition, division, and multiplication just like we did for subtraction.
-Those assertions are all included in the code, but I've omitted them here to stop the reader from falling asleep.
+Those assertions are included in the code, but I've omitted them here to stop the reader from falling asleep.

 ## Solving the Puzzle
-With all the math riff-raff out of the way, you can solve this puzzle.
+With all the math riff-raff out of the way, we can solve this puzzle.
 Assuming you have Python 3 installed, you can run my accompanying script called `grid_puzzle.py` using this command from the CLI:
 ```
 python3 grid_puzzle.py